The Winged Warrior

 "As with most peoples living in the Sahara, the Sahrawi culture is mixed.
 It shows mainly Arab-Berber characteristics, like the privileged position of women,.."

 I'm thinking, what if everything we described about men and women originated from a female point of view?
-Or a matriarchial assumption of gender dominance?
+Or a matriarchal assumption of gender dominance?

 So instead of "a privileged position" for women in a society, might it be "a less than privileged position" for men?
 Or, Men's place in that culture was almost equal to women?
 Or perhaps there was a leveled gender bias?